Nigeria's oil thieves say government leaves them no choice

 “PUSHED TO THE WALL”

-Goodluck gets up at dawn in the traffic-choked city of Yenagoa, in Bayelsa state, a humid labyrinth of creeks, swaps and mangrove forests that is home to 2 million people, mostly subsistence fishermen.
+Goodluck gets up at dawn in the traffic-choked city of Yenagoa, in Bayelsa state, a humid labyrinth of creeks, swaps and mangrove forests that is home to 2 million people, mostly subsistance fishermen.

 Little of this fragile wetland environment has been untainted by oil.
 Blackened mangroves that died slurping spilled crude from polluted waters blight the landscape.
 Local women dry out cassava on hot orange gas flares.